MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-distributed-computing-compute-context.md

 - `RxLocalSeq`: the default compute context.
 This compute context is available on all platforms.

 - `RxHadoopMR`: the compute context used to distribute computations on a Hadoop cluster.
 This compute context can be used on a node (including an edge node) of a Cloudera or Hortonworks ` cluster with a RHEL operating system, or a client with an SSH connection to such a cluster.
-For details on creating and using `RxHadoopMR` compute contexts, see the [Get started with ScaleR on Hadoop](scaler-hadoop-getting-started.md).
+For details on creating and using `RxHadoopMR` compute contexts, see the [Practice data import and exploration on Hadoop](scaler-hadoop-getting-started.md).

 - `RxInTeradata`: the compute context used to distribute computations in a Teradata appliance.
-For details on creating and using `RxInTeradata` compute contexts, see the [Get started with ScaleR on Teradata](scaler-teradata-getting-started.md).
+For details on creating and using `RxInTeradata` compute contexts, see the [Practice data import and exploration on Teradata](scaler-teradata-getting-started.md).

 The `RxInSqlServer` compute context is a special case—it is similar to `RxInTeradata` in that it runs computations in-database, but it runs on only a single database node, so the computation is parallel, but not distributed.
 For details on creating and using `RxInSqlServer` compute contexts, see the [ScaleR SQL Server Introduction](sql-server-r-services.md).